-She is a Professor of Psychiatry and has been working in the field of perinatal psychiatry since 1994.
+Professor of Psychiatry and has been working in the field of perinatal psychiatry since 1994.
 She has worked at Mother Baby Psychiatry units in the UK and has special interest in the areas of Pre- pregnancy and Pre- conception counseling in mothers with mental health problems; interventions for mother infant bonding disorders and medication use in pregnancy and postpartum

 Dr. Geetha Desai,

-Associate Professor of Psychiatry has been associated with perinatal psychiatric services at NIMHANS since 2007.
+Professor of Psychiatry has been associated with perinatal psychiatric services at NIMHANS since 2007.
 Her special interests include medication use during lactation, mother infant bonding disorders, mental health problems during pregnancy.

 Dr. Harish T

-Associate professor of Psychiatry and is working in the area of Perinatal Psychiatry since past 4
+Professor of Psychiatry and is working in the area of Perinatal Psychiatry since past 4

 years.
 He is interested in socio-cultural factors associated with postpartum psychosis, electro-

 convulsive therapy, neurobiology of mother-infant bonding and etiopathogenesis of postpartum